bobheadxi/bobheadxi.github.io/_posts/2020-2-25-figma-report-plugin.md

 * retrieve basic data collected by employees from our Wordpress instance
 * download images, generate maps, and retrieve miscellaneous assets from various sources to augment the report
-* splat all this data onto a Figma document in an attractive, organized manner
+* splat all this data onto a Figma document in an attractive, organised manner

 As far as implementation goes, this posed a few problems when using Figma Plugins - read on for more details!